nestcx/pywordle/README.md

 ## <a name="creating-an-example-solver">Creating an example solver</a>

 This solver will select words at random from the remaining answers list provided by `Wordle.get_remaining_answers`.
-Interestingly, this yields a ~97% win rate without any further changes.
+Interestingly, this yields a ~97% win rate without any further changes, so it's a really great starting point!

 Find the completed example under the `readme_example_solver` branch.